Christian Bethancourt Player Props: Rays vs. Orioles

 Christian Bethancourt At The Plate

-- Bethancourt is batting .230 with 12 doubles, seven home runs and seven walks.
+- Bethancourt has 12 doubles, seven home runs and seven walks while batting .227.

-- Bethancourt has reached base via a hit in 35 games this season (of 61 played), and had multiple hits in 10 of those games.

-- Looking at the 61 games he has played this year, he's homered in seven of them (11.5%), and in 3.3% of his trips to the plate.
+- Looking at the 62 games he has played this season, he's hit a long ball in seven of them (11.3%), and in 3.2% of his trips to the plate.

-- In 26.2% of his games this season, Bethancourt has tallied at least one RBI.
-In four of those games (6.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Bethancourt has driven home a run in 16 games this year (25.8%), including more than one RBI in 6.5% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.